ryanliulwy/cse15l-lab-reports/week_5.md

 $ grep -r -l -w "ice crea" written_2/

 ~~~
-Instead of accepting any time the pattern "ice crea" appears as a match, `-w` will only return a match if the pattern is found as a whole word and not a substring.
+Instead of accepting any time the pattern "ice crea" appears as a match, `-w` will make it so `grep` will only return a match if the pattern is found as a whole word and not a substring of another, larger word.
+As a result, no matches are found this time and nothing is displayed.
 Returning to the "Lucayans" example, let's try searching for "Lucayan" without the "s":
 ~~~
 $ grep -r -l "Lucayan" written_2/